 When assembling a crew for a Philmont expedition, make sure to meet the specifications below.
 In keeping with the policies of the Boy Scouts of America, rules for participation are the same for everyone without regard to race, national origin, age, gender, or disability.

-Requirements for Philmont participation cannot be relaxed.
+Requirements for Philmont participation are final.

 Please do not request or expect exceptions!